fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Even though the compiler is pretty good at making sure we don't do anything unwanted, it is safer to define the types for the data ourselves.

-Currently, we have a basic working TypeScript Express app, but there are barely any actual *typings* in the code.
+Currently, we have a basic working TypeScript Express app, but there are barely any actual <i>typings</i> in the code.
 Since we know what type of data should be accepted for the *weather* and *visibility* fields, there is no reason for us not to include their types in the code.

 Let's create a file for our types, *types.ts*, where we'll define all our types for this project.